 Pretty much everyone understands the fact that our valuables need protection.
-Physical security.
-Guns, cash, jewelry, cameras, or anything else that has a high dollar value attached to it: if it isn’t secured then it is free for the taking if thieves should break in.
+Physical security, cash, jewelry, cameras, or anything else that has a high dollar value attached to it: if it isn’t secured then it is free for the taking if thieves should break in.

 The solution is simple: Just get a safe!
 Right?
 Right.
 But not so fast.